 Incentives for Traders: Ideal and Heuristic Contracts (with Philip H. Dybvig)

-Presented at University of Sydney; Southern Finance Association 2021 (accepted).
+Presented at University of Sydney; Southern Finance Association 2021 (accepted); Scheduled for a seminar at Wuhan University

 Admati and Pfleiderer (1997) show that linear contracts for portfolio managers do not create incentives for effort, because the manager can undo any increase in slope of the contract by choosing less portfolio risk.
 Dybvig, Farnsworth and Carpenter (2010) use the revelation principle to solve a portfolio agency problem, and they show that a compensation contract plus portfolio constraints can implement the constrained optimum.
 However, their model is abstract and the numerical solution is complex and is dependent on the exact model.
 For example, it is not even clear how to implement their strategy if the trader’s effort affects execution.
 We develop heuristic rules that do give incentives for effort and seem easier to implement, and they come close to the constrained optimum.
 The incentive for effort comes from compensation for taking an active position, and this makes it unattractive to choose low effort and play it safe by taking little risk.